Functorial desingularization over Q: boundaries and the embedded case: Boundaries and desingularization

 \subsubsection{Desingularization of a $B$-scheme}

-By {\em desingularization} of a generically reduced $B$-scheme $(X,B)$ we mean a $B$-blow up sequence $f:(X',B')\longto(X,B)$ such that the $B$-scheme $(X',B')$ is semi-regular and the centers of $f$ are disjoint from the preimages of $(X,B)_\sreg$.
+By {\em desingularization} of a $B$-scheme $(X,B)$ we mean a $B$-blow up sequence $f\:(X',B')\longto(X,B)$ such that the $B$-scheme $(X',B')$ is semi-regular and the centers of $f$ are disjoint from the preimages of $(X,B)_\sreg$.
 If, in addition, the centers of $f$ are regular (resp. $B$-permissible) then we say that the desingularization is {\em strong} (resp. {\em $B$-strong}).

-\begin{rem} (i) Using a desingularization $f:(X',B')\longto(X,B)$ as above one can obviously produce a $B$-blow up sequence that modifies the non-regular locus of $(X,B)$ and produces a regular $B$-scheme $(X'',B'')$ -- one just has to kill the appropriate components of $X'$ by blowing them up.
+\begin{rem} (i) A desingularization $f\:(X',B')\longto(X,B)$ can be extended in an obvious way to a $B$-blow up sequence that modifies the non-regular locus of $(X,B)$ and produces a regular $B$-scheme $(X'',B'')$: one just has to kill the components of $X'$ contained in $|B|$ by blowing them up.

-(ii) Also, it is easy to produce from $f$ a $B$-blow up sequence $g:(X'',B'')\to(X,B)$ such that $(X'',B'')$ is semi-regular, $g^\rhd(B)=\emptyset$ and the centers of $g$ sit over $|B|\cup X_\sing$.
+(ii) Also, it is easy to produce from $f$ a $B$-blow up sequence $g\:(X'',B'')\to(X,B)$ such that $(X'',B'')$ is semi-regular, $g^\rhd(B)=\emptyset$ and the centers of $g$ sit over $|B|\cup X_\sing$.
 This is done by blowing up the strata of $B'$ starting with the smallest ones.
 Namely, we blow up $B'_I$ at the first stage.
 This resolves the strict transform of $\cup_{i\in I}B'_{I\setminus\{i\}}$, so we can blow it up at the second stage and proceed similarly until the strict transform of $\cup_{i\in I}B'_i$ is blown up at the last stage.
-The new sequence $g$, which is obtained by extending $f$ in this way, is as required.
+The new sequence $g$, which is obtained by extending $f$ in this way, is as required. \end{rem}

-(iii) The definition of desingularization makes sense for any $B$-scheme, but it is not the "interesting" definition when $X$ is not generically reduced (see \cite[\S1.2.2]{nonemb}).
-Such stupid desingularization will be used only in \S\ref{proofsubsec}, where we will easily construct it from desingularization of generically reduced $B$-schemes. \end{rem}